The Best Shipping Label and Printer Solution for USPS, UPS and FedEx

 You may at first think, “Wait… Zebra printers are too expensive and those 4×6 labels are big and aren’t they expensive, too?”

 [Update] The refurbished printer seems to be a modified version that prints a little light after some use but setting the print darker makes it better.
-It is not super crisp and clear but it does do the job.

 Also, 4×6 labels are probably the most common and mass produced ones and using the right source brings the label price down under 2 cents a label.
 Compare that price per label to the labels you use right now and multiply that to the amount you use per week, month and year and see the difference.